KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

     Relationships ambiguity - Schema.

-Using the schema and data model represented in Figure 9.66, suppose you have a model with the following relationships:
+Using the schema and data model represented in figure above, suppose you have a model with the following relationships:

 -  **Store** - **Region**;
 -  **Customer** - **Region**;